 There are many methods to contact me.
-The top of the syllabus has my office hours if you need a face to face discussion; my email if a quick explanation will suffice your question; and my office number if you need an over the phone conversation.
+The top of the syllabus has my email if a quick explanation will suffice your question; and my office number if you need an over the phone conversation.
 I am dedicated to a two (2) business day response to any correspondence from you.
 Odds are in favor of me getting back to you sooner than that.
-If there is an emergency - which is defined as a test failing on you via a Blackboard failure - then you should email me - at my SPC email - immediately.
-Do NOT send me a message at any time through Blackboard.
-Only email me through my SPC email.
+If there is an emergency

+- which is defined as a test failing on you via a Blackboard failure - then you should email me at my SPC email immediately.
+Do NOT send me any messages through Blackboard.